 \section{Continuity results for families of distributions}

 In this section, we show for well-known families of multivariate distributions weak continuity of their Markov products.
-For families of \(\ell_1\)-norm symmetric distributions, we verify the conditions in Theorem \ref{ThmCont} directly.
+For \(\ell_1\)-norm symmetric distributions, we verify the conditions in Theorem \ref{ThmCont} directly.
 For the class of elliptical distributions, we establish sufficient conditions for conditional weak convergence due to Theorem \ref{Cont.MainThm}.
-The families we focus on all exhibit continuous marginal distribution functions so that range continuity is trivially satisfied.
+The distributions we focus on all exhibit continuous marginal distribution functions so that range continuity is trivially satisfied.
 As a consequence, we obtain continuity of \(\xi\) and of related dependence measures as discussed in the previous section.
-Our focus in this section is on the multi-output extension \(T\,,\) for which we discuss its continuity properties in more detail.
-The proofs of all the results in this section are deferred to the appendix.
+Our focus in this section is on the multi-output extension \(T,\) for which we discuss its continuity properties in more detail.